top of page

 about.

-"I make paintings, murals, immersive/interactive installations incorporating sound and light, and tactile/touch-based art, to prompt dialogue around diversity, accessibility, and unity.
-I choose to make art that is itself more accessible to marginalized audiences by its physical composition; its placement in skywalk systems, public schools, on city buildings, and with narratives of inclusivity and collaboration.
+"My work explores intersectional social issues of racism, unequal opportunity, disability discrimination, and inaccessible design and seeks solutions in and through art.
+In creating, I can experience clarity and access the past and the present to increase the quality of life for others, leading to better social integration for others and myself now and into the future.
+I make paintings, murals, immersive/interactive installations incorporating sound and light, and tactile/touch-based art to prompt dialogue around diversity, accessibility, and unity.
+I choose to make art more accessible to marginalized audiences through its physical composition, its placement in skywalk systems, public schools, and city buildings, and with narratives of inclusivity and collaboration.
 My artistic representations of marginalized cultures, populations, and communities are, within themselves, acts of resistance against systems of oppression.
 Through my practice as an artist, advocate, and mentor, I aspire to dismantle these systems by elevating the power of accessibility through art and exhibiting the social changes that occur as a result."

 CV